Equanimeous St. Brown

-Equanimeous Tristan Imhotep J. St. Brown (born September 30, 1996) is an American football wide receiver for the Chicago Bears of the National Football League (NFL).
-He played college football at Notre Dame and was drafted by the Green Bay Packers in the sixth round of the 2018 NFL Draft.
+Equanimeous Tristan Imhotep John St. Brown (born September 30, 1996) is a German-American professional football wide receiver.
+He played college football for the Notre Dame Fighting Irish and was selected by the Green Bay Packers in the sixth round of the 2018 NFL draft.
+He has also played for the Chicago Bears and New Orleans Saints.
+He is the older brother of Detroit Lions receiver Amon-Ra St. Brown.

 Early life

 St. Brown attended Servite High School in Anaheim, California.
 While there, he played high school football for the Friars football team.
-He committed to the University of Notre Dame to play college football.
-St. Brown's father is body builder John Brown, a three time Mr. World.
-St. Brown's mother, Miriam Brown, is German, and he speaks fluent German.
-He holds both American and German citizenship.
+A 4-star wide receiver recruit, he committed to Notre Dame to play college football over offers from Arizona State, California, Illinois, LSU, Northwestern, UCLA, and Utah, among others.

 College career

 St. Brown played at Notre Dame from 2015 to 2017 under head coach Brian Kelly.
-After his junior season in 2017, he decided to forgo his senior year and enter the 2018 NFL Draft.
+After his junior season in 2017, he decided to forgo his senior year and enter the 2018 NFL draft.
 He finished his career with 123 receptions for 2,193 yards and 19 touchdowns.